Do you have a budding entrepreneur in your house?

 - Play business games – there are several games both board and online that can help kids learn about business.
 Here are a few of the ones I have found: a) Lemonade Stand online game – simulates a lemonade stand, what to buy, estimate sales based on weather. https://omsi.edu/exhibitions/moneyville/activities/lemonade/lemonadestand.htm b) PBS kids online game – Fizzy’s Food truck let’s kids run a food truck business http://pbskids.org/lunchlab/games/food-truck c) Biz Ops Game – Home Edition, this game is one of the favorite activities at our Youth Entrepreneur Camp and the kids asked for a version they could play at home.
 This version is for 4-6 players and each player comes up with a company name for their own paper airplane business.
 They then design, test and make paper airplanes, budget expenses, sell them to the customer, track sales and expenses.
 The player with the most profit wins.
 There is more information about the game below and on the Biz Ops Game page.

-UPDATE: The E-seedling Young Entrepreneur’s Club is starting on September 23rd – CLICK for More INFO
+UPDATE: The E-seedling Young Entrepreneur Club in Madison, WI – Spring 2018 is starting in February.
+CLICK for More INFO

 CLICK on the Graphic Below to DOWNLOAD a FREE copy of How to Start, Build and Run a Lemonade Stand!

 Here are some tools and books we have available to help you and your young entrepreneur learn more: